Welcome to the VRC Frequently Asked Questions Page.

 At this time VRC will refer out any concern that is out of the practice scope if through my training there is a clinical concern with a client.
 I am in the Practicum stage for licensure in the state of Arizona for Marriage and Family Therapy.

-What is the best thing about becoming a Certified Mental Performance Consultant® (CMPC) and a member of AASP?
+What is the best thing about your career and being a member of AASP?

 My passion is to work with clients through their concerns and issues.
 I get to help those athletes improve their performance with the use of applied sports psychology techniques and practice.